ccao-data/model-condo-avm/README.md

 1. Condos are more homogeneous than single/multi-family properties, i.e. the range of potential condo sale prices is much narrower.
-2. Condo are pre-grouped into clusters of like units (buildings), and units within the same building usually have similar sale prices.
+2. Condos are pre-grouped into clusters of like units (buildings), and units within the same building usually have similar sale prices.

-We leverage these qualities to produce what we call ***strata***, a feature unique to the condo model.
-See [Condo Strata](#condo-strata) for more information about how strata is used and calculated.
+We leverage these qualities to produce a time-weighted, rolling average sale price for each building which is then used as a predictor in the unit-level model.

 ### Features Used

-Because our individual condo unit characteristics are sparse and incomplete, we primarily must rely on aggregate geospatial features, economic features, [strata](#condo-strata), and time of sale to determine condo assessed values.
+Because our individual condo unit characteristics are sparse and incomplete, we primarily must rely on aggregate geospatial features, economic features, and time of sale to determine condo assessed values.
 The features in the table below are the ones used in the most recent assessment model.

 | Feature Name                                                                | Variable Name                                         | Description                                                                                                                                           | Category       | Type      | Unique to Condo Model |
 |:----------------------------------------------------------------------------|:------------------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------|:---------------|:----------|:----------------------|